mkrasienko/sequence_number_generator/README.md

  This is a consecutive number generator.

- Plan is to develop this into a UUID generator.
+ Plan is to develop this into a ID generator.

  Stay tuned for more.